wtPLSQL/wtPLSQL/docs/demo/Table-Test.md

 This is report level 30, the most detailed level of reporting.
 Starting from the top, we find the test runner executed 1 test case and 2 assertions.
 All tests passed for a 100% yield.
 There is no code coverage for the constraints.

 This is not a complete test.
-More test cases are needed to confirm other constraints and sad path .
+More test cases are needed to confirm other constraints and sad path testing.

 ---
 [Demos and Examples](README.md)